hak8or/Embedded-Linux-System/AT91SAM9N12/buildroot.md

         ...
 ```

 Sadly there is no defconfig for our specific board.
 Usually it's sufficient to just find and adapt the closest defconfig and use that instead, specifically using the same CPU core (```AT91SAM9N12``` uses an ```ARM926EJ-S``` ), but let's try to do this ourselves to see what a defconfig could include.
-Afterwards, the current configuration of buildroot can be saved as a defconfig which will allow to use a simple ```make AT91SAM9N12_OurCustomBoard_defconfig``` to automatically select everything mentioned below.
+Afterwards, the current configuration of buildroot can be saved as a defconfig which will allow to use a simple ```make defconfig BR2_DEFCONFIG=/home/hak8or/BrainyV2_buildroot_minimal_defconfig``` to automatically select everything mentioned below.

 ## Our Tiny Defconfig